jasonxia17/urbana-champaign-sewage-collection-system/README_problem statement.md

 For  this  problem  we  encourage  teams  to  develop  innovative  ways  to  identify  areas  of  potential  I&I  in  the  UCSD  sewage  collection  system,  using  historical  plant  flow  data,  lift  station  flow  data,  and  precipitation  data.
 For  this  challenge  we  will  focus  on  the  UCSD  NE  plant,  and  assume  that  similar  techniques  would  work  for  the  UCSD  SW  plant  (where  similar  data  is  available).
 In  addition  to  historical  flow  data,  we  have  provided  basin  maps  to  understand  the  flow  of  lift  stations  into  other  lift  stations,  and  ultimately  into  the  NE  plant.
 The  goal  of  this  challenge  will be  to  identify  the  specific  lift  stations  where  the  most  I&I  is  entering  during  a  rainstorm  event.
 The  results  of  this  challenge  which  will  help  guide  where  money  should  be  spent  for  collection  system  repair.

-# North East  Plant  LIFT  Stations:
+# Northeast  Plant  Lift  Stations:
 Lift  stations  are  located  throughout  the  sewage  collection  system,  and  represent  points  in  the  collection  system  where  water  is  pumped  and  moved  towards  the  treatment  plant.
 Data  is  collected  at  lift  stations,  including  pump  status,  liquid  level,  and  daily  flow  rates.
 Given  that  data  is  available  at  lift  stations,  but  not  at  other  points  in  the  collection  system,  this  problem  focuses  on  identifying  lift  stations  where  the  most  I&I  is  entering.
 By  identifying  these  lift  stations,  we  can  focus  our  leak  detection  /  remediation  efforts  on  the  subsections  of  the  collections  system  that  feed  into  these  lift  stations.
 Below  is  a  list  of  the  lift  stations  within  the  NE  Plant  basin.
 Sewage  from  certain  lift  stations  will  flow  through  another  lift  station  prior  to  entering  the  NE  Plant,  which  is  also  indicated  in  the  list  below.

 1. Bradley-McKinley